turbodami/foodlog/README.md

-I use this to keep track of what I eat everyday.
+keep track of what you eat with some lines of Ruby 🍜